 When you’re confident in the alignment, screw the neck into place using the neck plate, screws, and cushion.

-b.
-Installing Tuners
+Installing 6-in-line Tuners

 Insert each tuner into the back of the headstock.